gmdelc66/primalitytest/README.md

 To compile ecm, cd calculators, and run make.
 Then cd ..
-run ipython3 and do: from sfactorint import p2ecm or from sfactorint import * You can factor the number in the June 25th update without compiling ecm.
+run ipython3 and do: from sfactorint import p2ecm or from sfactorint import *

+You can factor the number in the June 25th update without compiling ecm.

+I'm working on making this package (sfactorint) pip installable and auto compilable.
+This should be complete within a week.

 ** UPDATE JUNE 25th 2020 **